aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Do not mistake temptation for opportunity.
+> 🥠 Three can keep a secret, if you get rid of two.

-Last update: Wed Apr  9 05:09:57 2025
+Last update: Thu Apr 10 05:09:53 2025

 ### Let's play! 🎮